About Bull Run Watershed tours

 - Meet the bus in Portland at 8:15 am

 - Visit the Columbia South Shore Well Field, the city's groundwater source

 - Walk through old-growth forest in the upper reaches of the Bull Run Watershed

-- Tour the city's 1929 concrete dam, plus the house of one of the engineers who worked on it
+- Tour the city's 1929 concrete dam, and the adjacent forest

 - Drive across the city's 1962 earth and rock fill dam